Upper Crust Pizzeria

-The Upper Crust Pizzeria is an American pizzeria chain with six locations in the Boston area along with another three in California.
-The three locations are in the following places: Beverly Hills, Culver City, and Los Angeles.
+The Upper Crust Pizzeria is an American pizzeria chain with four locations in the Boston area, and one in California.

 History

+Upper Crust was founded by Jordan Tobins in 2001.
 The first pizzeria opened in the Beacon Hill neighborhood on Charles Street in 2001.
+Josh Huggard and Brendan Higgins were co-owners from 2002 to 2012.

-It grew to 14 locations and developed a cult following before declaring bankruptcy in 2012.
+It grew to 14 locations, some franchised, and developed a cult following before declaring bankruptcy in 2012.
 The company was purchased in 2013 by Quabbin Capital, a Boston based private equity firm investing in US manufacturing and consumer goods companies.

-Its former CEO, RJ Dourney, was previously CEO of Così, but was fired in 2016 shortly before the company filed for bankruptcy.
+RJ Dourney, previously CEO of Così, was CEO from 2017 to 2019.
+In 2020, Quabbin sold half interest in the chain to Streetlight Capital Management.
+Anthony Ackil, a partner in Streetlight, became CEO in 2020, restoring the original recipes and adding fried chicken to the menu.